yaldabaoth444/Asphalt9/README.md

 profile1920 tested with DPI 280

 installation instructions from the old version <a href = "./readme/README_EN.md" target = "_blank">Click here to read instructions</a>

+There is only multiplayer of the first network
+TODO: multiplayer of the second network and more